nicokaiser/wamp.io/README.md

 This is an implentation of the [WebSocket Application Messaging Protocol (WAMP)](http://www.tavendo.de/autobahn/protocol.html) proposed by Travendo.

-It attaches either to [WebSocket.IO](http://github.com/learnboost/websocket.io) or [Engine.IO](http://github.com/learnboost/engine.io) and provides mechanisms for
+It attaches to a [WebSocket server](https://github.com/einaros/ws/) and provides mechanisms for

 - **Request and Response** and
 - **Publish and Subscribe**